Over the past 8 months, we have checked out some of the most highly rated Tucson Bed & Breakfast Inns. They are (in order of review):

 Tucson Convention Center; Temple of Music & Art (performing arts venue); Tucson Symphony Hall; Fox Theater; art & history museums; and many culinary delights, such as Janos Wilder’s contemporary Downtown Kitchen + Cocktails and the historic Cushing Street Bar & Restaurant.

-- When our Modern Streetcar becomes fully operational in the summer of 2014, “The Liz” will be only two blocks from a stop.
-Ride the streetcar north and east to 4th Avenue shopping district; the University of Arizona; University Medical Center; Main Gate Square; and west to the Mercado just west of the I-10.
+- Our Modern Streetcar became fully operational in the summer of 2014.
+“The Liz” is only two blocks from a stop.
+Ride the streetcar north and east to 4th Avenue shopping district; the University of Arizona; University Medical Center; Main Gate Square; and west to the Mercado just west of the I-10. ($4 day pass)

 Of the local B&B's we have visited, these five are the Best of the Best Bed & Breakfasts in Tucson.
 If we should run across others that we think belong in this class, we will share our findings with you.
 Click on this link for other Tucson & Southern Arizona lodging reviews.